About Eve Marshall

 I am a full-time artisan felter and teacher based in south Lincolnshire.
 I spent half of my life in America and moved back to the UK in 2009.
 I graduated from university in 2003 with a Bachelor in Fine Arts and Early Childhood Education.
 My background is watercolour painting plus all types of crafting when I was younger.
 I apply lots of different techniques to felting and I find that the medium works well for all different types of art.
-I have been working creatively with felt for over thirteen years using a variety of wet and dry felting techniques.
+I have been working creatively with felt for over fourteen years using a variety of wet and dry felting techniques.

 My education degree and experience working in classrooms allows me to easily teach felting to people of all ages and abilities.
 I teach regular workshops at Stamford Arts Centre, Riverside Beads in Market Deeping and private classes in my home studio.
 I often get invited to WIs, schools, craft groups and other art centres to teach.
 Wet Felting classes are great for everybody and I have taught people from 3 years old to 102 and everyone in between.
 People of all abilities can create with wool.
 I design the classes and the methods of felting so that they are accessible to everyone and so that people are proud of what they are bringing home.